spuithori/svelte-ionic-app/README.md

 - This project has all Ionic related stuff in a lib structure - so easy to drop in your own project
 - Ionic lifecycle hooks implemented - see Page.svelte and Note.svelte (and IonPage.svelte) - also in onMount/onDestroy style
 - modal and popover controllers work via inline and programmatically - was quite a search to get this done!!
-- Using Routify it is easy to make it an SSR project (Platforms.svelte has issue related to window object - need to fix this)

 # Issues - work in progress